unraid/usb-creator-next/README.md

 # build docker image (skip if  built image)
 cd src/windows
-docker build -f Dockerfile.win64dyn -t ghcr.io/ajit-mehrotra/unraid-usb-creator-mxe:latest .
+docker build -f Dockerfile.win64dyn -t ghcr.io/unraid/usb-creator-next/qt6-mxe-env:latest .

 # run docker container
 # if you run into cmake permissions error, your hard drive might have an open handle.
 Temp workaround would be to not use a volume mount in the meantime or run (chkdsk).
-docker run --rm -it -v "E:\Unraid\usb-creator-next:/imager-tool" -w /imager-tool --name unraid-creator ghcr.io/ajit-mehrotra/unraid-usb-creator-mxe:latest
+docker run --rm -it -v "E:\Unraid\usb-creator-next:/imager-tool" -w /imager-tool --name unraid-usb-creator ghcr.io/unraid/usb-creator-next/qt6-mxe-env:latest

 # setup build directory
 cd ../..